 If you think someone is working on a protected tree without our consent, you can report this to us as a planning breach.

 Order a copy of a Tree Preservation Order

 It's FREE to request a copy of a

 TPO but you have to be the owner of the land or home where the tree is located.
 You'll need to show us evidence you own the land or house before we'll send you the copy of the order.

 If you want a copy of a Tree Preservation Order please get in touch giving the full address it relates to.

 You can request a Tree Preservation Order be placed on a tree if you feel a particular tree should be protected.

-To request a TPO be placed on a tree:
+TPO be placed on a tree:

 - Email us using the details on this page and include:

 - The address and location of the tree